 The growth mindset candidate recognizes networking as a natural challenge -- it is human to want to belong and fear being seen in a critical way!
 But with the upside of making yourself a viable candidate instead of a name on paper, growth mindset candidates focus on the fact that, just like developing any other skill, you can become a dynamite networker by:

-- Starting with small wins: Kick off your search with informational interviews with people you know and trust before feeling comfortable enough to attend an event or request time from someone you don’t know.
+- Starting small: Kick off your search with informational interviews with people you know and trust before feeling comfortable enough to attend an event or request time from someone you don’t know.

 - Setting goals: Aim for three informational interviews per week.
 Each one leads to new learning, connections and leads.